aminem0/dwc-owl-rdf/README.md

   To address this, the modelling explicitly includes a `dwc:MaterialEntity` with a value of `dwc:objectQuantity` equal to `0`.
 This asserts that the event took place and that no nest material was observed at the plot during that year.
 This assertion is further reinforced by creating a corresponding `dwc:Occurrence` instance with `dwc:occurrenceStatus` set to the controlled vocabulary value `absent`.

-  Finally, this is a lesser issue, but there are two possible species of "lemmings" in Aulavik National Park.
-The park contains the brown lemming (*Lemmus trimucronatus*) and the Northern collared lemming (*Dicrostonyx groenlandicus*).
-Seeing as these have different genera and that considering the `dwc:family` of `Cricetidae` would be too wide, these occurrences simply considered the `dwc:vernacularName` of `lemming`.

   A secondary issue concerns taxonomic resolution.
 Two species of lemmings occur in Aulavik National Park: the brown lemming (*Lemmus trimucronatus*) and the northern collared lemming (*Dicrostonyx groenlandicus*).
-Because these species belong to different genera, and because assigning the family Cricetidae would be overly broad, the occurrences were modelled using the `dwc:vernacularName` of `lemming` rather than a more specific taxonomic identification.
+Because these species belong to different genera, and because assigning the family Cricetidae would be overly broad, the occurrences were modelled using the `dwc:vernacularName` of `lemming`, rather than a more accurate scienitific designation.

 - **Graph-based representation**: The graph structure for this dataset is relatively simple.
 At its center is the `dwc:Provenance` instance, which links to all yearly nest counts modelled as `dwc:Event` instances.
 Events corresponding to the same sampling plot are connected to the shared `dcterms:Location` representing that plot.